AI-Gruppe/hardpotato/README.md

+> This is a patched version of Hard Potato for the MSU emStat Pico

 # Hard Potato library
 Welcome to the hardpotato GitHub repository.
 Hard Potato is an open source Python API to control commercially available potentiostats.
 It enables researchers to